 Unusual vaginal discharge or itching

-Redness, swelling, or tenderness, especially around a wound, sore, ostomy (an artificial opening in the abdomen), pimple, rectal area, or catheter site
+Redness, swelling, drainage, or tenderness, especially around a wound, sore, ostomy (an artificial opening in the abdomen), pimple, rectal area, or catheter site